 The first time I put the Kurgo Loft Jacket on our dog, Jack, the air was pushing its way into the negative digits outside our home in Minturn, Colorado.
-It was early November, but after a temperate and sunny Indian Summer this year, the first snowfall and cold snap hit hard and fast.
-On this early morning, I bundled into a down jacket, and was happy to be able to put Jack into a cozy Polytech-fill shell of his own.
+On this early morning, I bundled into a down jacket and was happy to be able to put Jack into a cozy Polytech-fill shell of his own.

-The two-way zipper along the spine of the jacket is very helpful when using Jack’s leash, as it slips right through the gap, and would be perfect to incorporate with a harness (if we ever need to use one), as well.
+The two-way zipper along the jacket’s spine is very helpful when using Jack’s leash, as it slips right through the gap and would be perfect for incorporating with a harness (if we ever need to use one), as well.

-We’ve also tried out Kurgo’s Atomic Drop Zippy Bowl, which is a lightweight and stowable water or food bowl.
-It’s very convenient to carry in a pocket or by its carabiner, so it’s ideal for snowshoeing if you pack the water and food separately.
+We’ve also tried out Kurgo’s Zippy Bowl, which is a lightweight and stow-able water or food bowl.
+It’s very convenient to carry in a pocket, or by its carabiner, so it’s ideal for snowshoeing if you pack the water and food separately.

-We took the bowl with us on a trip to Jackson Hole, and it proved to be a little tippy once Jack was done sipping from it in the car (and I didn’t want to waste the water by dumping it).
-Same spillage happened on occasion in the hotel room, and we decided it was a bowl that was meant to be used one drink session at a time, rather than leaving it out for Jack’s paws to step on and spill.
+We took the bowl with us on a trip to Jackson Hole.
+Once filled, the bowl proved to be a little tippy once Jack was done sipping from it in the car (and I didn’t want to waste the water by dumping it).
+Also, some spillage happened on occasion in the hotel room.
+So, we decided it was a bowl that was meant to be used one drink session at a time, rather than leaving it out for Jack’s paws to step on and spill.

-The 48 ounce bowl is waterproof itself, so it can stand on packed snow nicely, it’s machine washable and is BPA free.
+But, the 48-ounce bowl is waterproof.
+So, it can stand on packed snow nicely.
+It’s also machine washable and is BPA-free.

 Would you or have you used Kurgo’s Loft Jacket or Zippy Bowl for dogs?
 What was your experience?
 Please share your thoughts with us in the comments below.

 This article was originally published on Dec 4, 2014, and last updated on March 25, 2021.